Netsach/concrete-datastore/docs/authentication.md

 **Content example**

-if a user attempts to change his own password
+If a user attempts to change his own password

 ```json
 {